Facilities Management

 - Public Safety

-The heating, ventilation, and air conditioning (HVAC) and energy management system (EMS) in 10 campus buildings was upgraded.
-The EMS monitors and controls the HVAC systems, along with all the other systems on campus, to maintain occupant comfort while increasing energy efficiency.
-The EMS provides real-time feedback which allows for adjustments to be made and issues to be addressed.
+Upgrades were completed on the heating, ventilation, and air condition (HVAC) and energy management systems (EMS) in ten campus buildings.
+Energy management systems monitor and control the HVAC systems to maintain occupant comfort while increasing energy efficiency.
+EMS provides real-time feedback which allows for control adjustments to be made and issues to be addressed.
 All buildings on campus adhere to temperature setpoints of 68-78°F prescribed by California State Executive Orders.

 What is zoned heating and cooling?

-The HVAC system within the ten buildings functions in zones.
-Zoned heating is a method of controlling the temperature of different areas within a building using a single HVAC system.
+Heating and cooling in the ten buildings function in zones.
+Zoned HVAC is a method of controlling the temperature of different areas within a building using a single HVAC system.
 Within the ductwork, there are sensors and dampers that regulate and redirect air to specific areas within each building.

 How does it affect me?